hanzoai/store/README.md

-# Hanzo Store
+# Hanzo AI Store

-The official marketplace for MCP (Model Context Protocol) servers for Hanzo Desktop.
+The official AI agent tools and MCP server marketplace for Hanzo Desktop.

 ## Overview

-Hanzo Store is a simple, flatfile-based app store that allows users to discover and install MCP servers.
+Hanzo AI Store is a simple, flatfile-based marketplace that allows users to discover and install AI agent tools and MCP servers.
 It's built with Next.js and uses a git-based submission workflow via Pull Requests.

 ## Features